eBay/akutan/docs/kafka.md

 [stance](http://grokbase.com/t/kafka/users/13bvf0rsk1/consuming-from-a-replica)
 appears to be that topics should have many partitions; load will be well-balanced across brokers because each broker will be the leader for many partitions.
-This isn't the case for Beam, however, which uses only one partition to obtain a simple global ordering of requests.
+This isn't the case for Akutan, however, which uses only one partition to obtain a simple global ordering of requests.

 There is a special way that Kafka clients can read from follower